"Osman saw himself and his host reposing near each other.

 Interestingly the Turkish army does not have a tradition of neutrality in internal politics.
 In fact the Turks often believe that an occasional temporary military takeover

 clears the air, and keeps their state stable and orderly.
 Sort of the ghost of Ataturk.
-It is probably not ideal.
-Thanks (among other things) to wanting to make nice with The European Union
+The current prime minister note

 - Ambadassador - Turkish Sultans, Grand Viziers and other political officials often also took part in military battles.
 Authority most definitely equaled ass kicking, especially in the early days of the empire when it was still expanding.